 Net Revenues.
-Our total net revenues increased by 4.6% from RMB1.5 billion in 2011 to RMB1.6 billion (US\$254.6 million) in 2012 primarily attributable to (i) rising property and casualty insurance commission rates, (ii)
+Our total net revenues increased by 4.6% from RMB1.5 billion in 2011 to RMB1.6 billion in 2012 primarily attributable to (i) rising property and casualty insurance commission rates, (ii) the growth of

 Commissions and Fees.
-Commissions and fees we incurred increased by 36.3% from RMB796.8 million in 2011 to RMB1.1 billion (US\$174.3 million) in 2012.
-The increase was primarily due to an increase in commissions paid to our sales agents within the property and casualty segment as greater competition among property and casualty insurance companies has driven up commission rates in the automobile insurance market and increased competition largely resulting from telemarketing by other insurance companies has pushed up our per policy acquisition cost.
+Commissions and fees we incurred increased by 36.3% from RMB796.8 million in 2011 to RMB1.1 billion in 2012.
+The increase was primarily due to an increase in commissions paid to our sales agents within the property and casualty segment as greater competition among property and casualty insurance companies has driven up commission rates in the automobile insurance market and increased competition largely resulting from telemarketing by other insurance companies which has pushed up our per policy acquisition cost.

 Selling Expenses.
-Our selling expenses increased by 0.8% from RMB77.8 million in 2011 to RMB78.4 million (US\$12.6 million) in 2012 primarily due to slight sales growth.
+Our selling expenses increased by 0.8% from RMB77.8 million in 2011 to RMB78.4 million in 2012 primarily due to slight sales growth.

 General and Administrative Expenses.
-Our general and administrative expenses increased by 6.8% from RMB333.3 million in 2011 to RMB356.0 million (US\$57.1 million) in 2012.
+Our general and administrative expenses increased by 6.8% from RMB333.3 million in 2011 to RMB356.0 million in 2012.
 This increase was primarily a result of the net effect of the following:

-- an increase of 17.3% in share-based compensation expenses from RMB57.0 million for fiscal year 2011 to RMB66.9 million (US\$10.7 million) in fiscal year 2012.
+- an increase of 17.3% in share-based compensation expenses from RMB57.0 million for fiscal year 2011 to RMB66.9 million in fiscal year 2012.
 Share-based compensation expenses for fiscal year 2012 were mainly associated with options granted to employees in March 2012, which were recognized on an accelerated basis.
-Share-based compensation expenses for fiscal year 2011 were mainly related to the cancellation of certain stock options in November 2011; - 11.4% increase in payroll expense from RMB100.7 million for fiscal year 2011 to RMB112.2 million (US\$18.0 million) for the fiscal year 2012; offset by - the recognition of approximately RMB10.0 million in financial advisor and legal fees incurred in the third quarter of 2011 in relation to a non-binding going-private proposal which was later withdrawn.
+Share-based compensation expenses for fiscal year 2011 were mainly related to the cancellation of certain stock options in November 2011; - 11.4% increase in payroll expense from RMB100.7 million for fiscal year 2011 to RMB112.2 million for the fiscal year 2012; offset by - the recognition of approximately RMB10.0 million in financial advisor and legal fees incurred in the third quarter of 2011 in relation to a non-binding going-private proposal which was later withdrawn.